amirkashi/Spell-Check-Project/README.md

 1- Check the word is in word list.
 If word is in the word list program will tell user that the entered word is correct.

 2- If program find that the given word is not in the word list.
 It calculate MED and save words with 1 and 2 MED in a list.
-This is because 80% of errors are within 1 MED and almost all other errors are within 2 MED [1].
+This is because 80% of errors are within 1 MED and almost all other errors are within 2 MED.

 3- If program cannot find correct word with 1 or 2 MED it notifies the user and tell in what MED the correct word is found.
 Program will not recommend word with MED larger than 5.